 Before the dawn of modern medicine, Buchu was a trusted medicinal plant used by the San and Khoisan to effectively manage various conditions.
 They called it "a cure for all ills", with its most common applications being for; bladder infections, stomach ailments, digestive health, general injuries and skin conditions.

-In the 1700s the Khoisan introduced Buchu to the European settlers, who in-turn introduced the plant to Europe in the late 1700s.
+In the 1700s the Khoisan introduced Buchu to Europeans, who in-turn introduced the plant to Europe in the late 1700s.
 The use of Buchu spread around the globe and evidence of its fame was found in the cargo manifest of the Titanic, which carried eight bales of Buchu when the ship went down.

 In more recent times Buchu was used during the Crimean and First World Wars as an antiseptic to clean battlefield wounds.